Rise Beyond Margins: Empowering Inclusive Scholarship

 About Me:

 My name is Dr. Elsa T. Khwaja.
-I am an independent scholar, writer, consultant, artist, and public policy researcher focused on international development in fragile and conflict-affected spaces, social inclusion and justice, decolonization, and qualitative & mixed-methods research.
+I am currently an independent scholar, writer, consultant, artist, and public policy researcher focused on international development in fragile and conflict-affected spaces, social inclusion and justice, foreign aid policy, localization, and qualitative & mixed-methods research.

-I am also an advocate for Equity, Inclusion, Diversity, Justice, Accessibility, and Belonging (EIDJAB).
-Yes, that's a new, necessary, more comprehensive acronym I thought to contribute myself!
+I am also an advocate for Equity, Inclusion, Diversity, Justice, Accessibility, and Belonging.
 As someone committed to mental health advocacy, I believe this expanded acronym reflects a more holistic vision for inclusive spaces.
-I hope to share more on how EIDJAB can push the DEI field forward in an intentional and impactful way.

 My research, pedagogy, and advocacy aim to represent and elevate silenced or unheard voices (both research scholars as well as the populations they represent and study) across global professional, communal, and academic spaces.

-Over the past two years, I published over 100 articles on Medium, launched my Substack newsletter The Qualitative Inquisition, and continued mentoring, tutoring, and writing, while being underemployed, freelancing, and without a current affiliation with academic institutions.
+Over the past several years, I published over 100 articles on Medium, launched my Substack newsletter The Qualitative Inquisition, and continued applying for opportunities, mentoring, tutoring, and writing, while being underemployed, freelancing, and without a current affiliation with academic institutions.

 In early 2025, I performed the pilgrimage to Makkah, a requirement within Islam.
 Soon after such a transformational experience, I began wearing the headscarf (the hijab), a personal decision connected to my faith and solidarity with the global Muslim community.